 Amazon is far and away the leader in the E-C0mmerce space.
 Their growth continues at an exceptional pace.
 And they continue to expand their products, services, and capabilities.
 In short they continue to press their advantage and make it difficult for anyone else to compete with them.
 You need a Blue Ocean strategy!

-One technique is to consider creating your own Blue Ocean Strategy!
+One technique is to consider creating your own Blue Ocean Strategy to create competitive advantage!
 If you can define dramatically different space in which to do business you may be able to keep this shark, and others, at bay (at least for a period of time).

 The Amazon Flywheel Strategy